 Quick Start

-Every Door is closer to JOSM than to StreetComplete, MapComplete or iD.
-In this editor, you download data, edit it without connecting to the net, and regularly upload changes back to OpenStreetMap.
+Every Door is an OpenStreetMap editor.
+It is closer to JOSM than to StreetComplete, MapComplete or iD.
+In this editor, you manually:

-Similarly to JOSM or MapComplete, you do not see everything at once, but choose a layer, a mode to work with.
+Similarly to MapComplete, you do not see all the data at once, but choose a layer, a mode to work with.
+Similarly to JOSM, that means constantly switching modes.
 Mode buttons are at the bottom of the screen:

 - Micromapping.
 Here you map benches, trees, lamp posts, post boxes, and pedestrian crossings.